 Since DYLEP is an online program, it does not involve any travel.
 Students can participate from anywhere and structure the work around their own schedules.
 We encourage people with disabilities and other diverse backgrounds to apply!

-DYLEP is sponsored by the J. Christopher Stevens Virtual Exchange Initiative (Stevens Initiative), the U.S. Department of State, and the Bezos Family Foundation.
+DYLEP is sponsored the Stevens Initiative, which is funded by the U.S. Department of State, the Bezos Family Foundation, among other donors.